Sriracha

 Sriracha (/siːˈrɑːtʃə/ see-RAH-chə or /sɪˈrɑːtʃə/ si-RAH-chə; ศรีราชา, /th/) is a type of hot sauce or chili sauce made from a paste of chili peppers, distilled vinegar, pickled garlic, sugar, and salt.
-It was first produced in 1932 by a native of Si Racha, a town and district of Thailand, though it may have been based on older Cantonese recipes.
+It was first produced in 1932 by a native of Si Racha, Thailand, though it may have been based on older Cantonese recipes.

 Use

 In Thailand, sriracha is frequently used as a dipping sauce, particularly for seafood and omelets.

+Tương Ớt Sriracha ("Rooster Sauce) by Huy Fong Foods.

 In Vietnamese cuisine, particularly in North America, sriracha appears as a condiment for phở and fried noodles, as a topping for spring rolls (chả giò), and in sauces.
-In Vietnam however, sriracha is not found in many restaurants and private homes, with a distinct chili sauce "tương ớt" being far more ubiquitous.
+In Vietnam however, sriracha is not found in many restaurants or private homes, and a different type of chili sauce – tương ớt – is used far more often.

 Sriracha is also eaten in soup, on eggs and burgers.
 Jams, lollipops, and cocktails have all been made using the sauce, and sriracha-flavored potato chips have been marketed.

 Origin

-Gold Medals Sriracha sauce was the original commercially produced sriracha sauce, first bottled and sold in 1932.
+Gold Medals was the first commercially produced sriracha sauce, beginning in 1932.

-Sriracha chili sauce was officially born in 1932, the same year that marked the Siamese Revolution, transitioning Thailand into a constitutional monarchy.
-That year, La-Orr Suwanprasop, a native of Sriracha who had settled in Bangkok, began producing and selling her own chili sauce.
+Commercial production of sriracha chili sauce began in 1932, the same year that the Siamese Revolution was changing Thailand into a constitutional monarchy.
+That year, La-Orr Suwanprasop, a native of Si Racha who had settled in Bangkok, began producing and selling her own chili sauce.
 Her product won a gold medal in a competition during the Constitution Celebration.
-She attempted to register the brand under the name “Sriracha Chili Sauce” after her hometown, but the authorities denied her request, as it was the name of a district.
-Ultimately, she had to use the brand name “Gold Medals” instead.
-However, Gold Medals chili sauce remained a small-scale household industry with limited production capacity, which prevented it from gaining widespread recognition.
-Even today, The Gold Medals is still available on the market, retaining its original label design since 1932.
+She attempted to register the brand "Sriracha Chili Sauce" after her hometown, but the name of a district was not a permissible brand name on its own; "Gold Medals" was used instead.
+The sauce is still available, and has kept its original label design.

-The internationally renowned Sriracha chili sauce is the “Sriracha Panich” brand, which was first sold in 1935.
-This recipe was created by Thanom Chakkapak, a native of Sriracha, who established a chili sauce factory in Si Racha, Chonburi Province.
+The first internationally-renowned Sriracha chili sauce is the "Sriraja Panich" brand, which began sales in 1935.
+It was created by Thanom Chakkapak, another native of Si Racha, who established a chili sauce factory in Si Racha, Chonburi Province.
 Her sauce became a well-known local product.
-Later, in 1984, Thai Theparos Company acquired the business and its recipe, expanding distribution both domestically and internationally.
+In 1984, Thai Theparos Company acquired the business and its recipe, and expanded distribution both domestically and internationally.
 The brand remains widely recognized around the world.

-The Sriracha sauce itself may be an adaptation of a Cantonese garlic and chili sauce originally from Shunde, China.
+Sriracha sauce may be an adaptation of a Cantonese garlic and chili sauce originally from Shunde, China.
 In the early 1900s, Cantonese immigrants settled in Si Racha, and their garlic and chili sauce was sold in Thailand for decades before the first bottles of Gold Medals and Sriraja Panich were produced.